hhunter-ms/python-sdk/daprdocs/content/en/python-sdk-docs/python-workflow.md

         print(f"Get response from {workflowName} after resume call: {getResponse.runtime_status}")
 ```

-Once the workflow resumed, Dapr raised a workflow event and printed the new counter value:
+Once the workflow resumed, a workflow event was raised, printing the new counter value:

 ```python
         # Raise event